johnwesleyquintero/scalesmart/.roo/rules-orchestrator/rules.md

 6. Implement comprehensive error handling to gracefully manage potential issues.
 7. Prefer Lodash for Utility Functions and avoid unnecessary dependencies

 Also, ensure the following file structure guidelines are met:

-1. Limit each file to a maximum of 100 lines of code.
+1. Refactor/Limit each file to a maximum of 100 lines of code.
 2. Extract large functions into separate, dedicated modules to promote reusability and readability.
 3. Design and implement reusable components where applicable.
 4. Maintain a clear and consistent import/export structure across all files.